Fiware/showcase.gsma.dataModels/specs/howto.md

-Each Data Model is programmatically defined using a [JSON Schema](http://json-schema.org/), as previously mentioned, the JSON schema covers only the so called _keyValue_ representation of NGSI v2 context data.
+Each Data Model is programmatically defined using a [JSON Schema](http://json-schema.org/), as previously mentioned, the JSON schema covers only the so called _key-value_ representation of NGSI v2 context data.
 Thus the JSON Schema does not cover the _normalised_ representation of context data.